Greek refugees: Impact on the Greek psyche

 The Asia Minor Expedition and Catastrophe, as well as the uprooting of the ethnic Greek population from Anatolia after three thousand years of presence, had an enormous impact on the Greek psyche.
-The Smyrna Catastrophe has been considered as the worst incident of modern Greek history, and as an incident of the same magnitude as the Fall of Constantinople for the Greeks.
+The Smyrna Catastrophe has been considered as the worst incident of modern Greek history, and as an incident of the same magnitude as the Fall of Constantinople.
 The matters related to the refugees halted the Greco-Turkish relations for many decades.
 The issues concerning the missing Greeks were soon raised in the International Red Cross, without any success and cooperation from the Turkish side.
 To this day, the Greek citizens who were born in Asia Minor have to apply for a visa in order to enter Turkey (something that does not apply to Greek citizens born in Greece).

-The descendants of the refugees have found hundreds of organizations and institutes in Greece and in the diaspora to promote their civilization and to keep in touch with their roots.
+The descendants of the refugees have founded hundreds of organizations and institutes in Greece and in the diaspora to promote their civilization and to keep in touch with their roots.
 Various museums in Greece (such as the Benaki Museum) display artifacts from Asia Minor, Pontus, Cappadocia and Eastern Thrace to denote the Greek presence and emphasize the origins of about 40% of the population of modern Greece.